Emanuel Gregers: Personal life

 Gregers was married five times, always to actresses with whom he worked.
-He was married for the first time in 1907 to Ella Olsen.
+He was married for the first time in 1907 to Ella Gudrun Elenda Olsen, a primadonna at the Scala.
 His second marriage to Bodil Ipsen lasted three years from 1919 to 1923.
 After divorcing Ipsen, he immediately married Kiss Gregers (born Karen Oda Andersen).
 His fourth marriage was with the Danish comic actress Marguerite Viby (who was also married five times).
 Their marriage lasted from 1932 to 1938.
 His final marriage was to Ruth Egede Saabye who played minor roles in Greger's films in the early 1940s.

+He died 22 March 1957 at the age of 75.